GENERATION 2025

 The autonomous communities continue to make progress towards the goal of the ecological transition

-• Renewable electricity generation in Aragon in 2024 accounted for 88.8% of the total, marking the highest participation on record and positioning the region as the second in Spain in terms of share of renewable energy.
-Aragon was the region with the highest proportion of wind power in its generation mix in 2024, with a share of 52.3%, and it was the second-highest producer of wind energy in Spain, generating 11,458 GWh.
+- Renewable electricity generation in Aragón in 2025 accounted for 82.9% of the total, positioning the region as the third in Spain in terms of share of renewable energy.
+In 2025, Aragón once again was the region with the highest proportion of wind power in its generation mix, with a share of 49.5%, and it was the second-highest producer of wind energy (11,068 GWh).

-• In the Canary Islands, renewable energy generation in 2024 increased by 8.6% compared to 2023, reaching a historic high of 1,849 GWh and achieving a record share of 20.8% in the Canary Islands' energy mix.
-These new renewable highs occurred because wind power and solar photovoltaic recorded historic annual electricity generation peaks in 2024, with 1,409 GWh and 405 GWh, respectively.
-This allowed solar technology to reach its highest share in the Canary Islands' energy mix, accounting for 4.5%.
+- In the Islas Canarias, renewable energy generation in 2025 increased by 1.9% compared to 2024, reaching a historic high of 1,885 GWh and achieving a record share of 20.9% in the Islas Canarias' energy mix.
+These new renewable highs occurred because solar photovoltaic recorded a historic annual electricity generation peak in 2025, with 460 GWh, respectively.
+This allowed this technology to reach its highest share in the Islas Canarias ' energy mix, accounting for 5.1%.

-• In Castile and Leon, renewable electricity generation increased by 7.6% in 2024 to a total of 25,142 GWh, reaffirming its leadership in national renewable energy generation with 16.9% of the total.
-Renewable technologies accounted for 92.8% of the region's generation structure, the highest historical value for the region and the highest in Spain in 2024.
-In 2024, wind power was the leading generation technology in Castile and Leon for the eighth consecutive year, with a share of 46.2%.
-This positioned the region as the highest producer of wind energy, contributing 20.5% of the national total.
+- In Castilla y León, renewable electricity generation increased by 13% in 2025 to a total of 28,431 GWh, reaffirming its leadership in national renewable energy generation with 18.8% of the total.
+Renewable technologies accounted for 94% of the region's generation structure, the highest historical value for the region and the highest in Spain in 2025.
+In 2025, wind power was the leading generation technology in Castilla y León for the ninth consecutive year, with a share of 43.9%.
+This positioned the region as the highest producer of wind energy, contributing 22.6% of the national total.

-• Catalonia continued to be the region with the highest electricity generation in 2024, totalling 37,510 GWh, which represents 14.3% of the national total.
-It also ranked second in emissions-free generation, which accounted for 78.2% of the Catalan energy mix.
-Additionally, it increased its renewable energy generation by 18.6%, which now accounts for 19.1% of Catalonia's total electricity generation.
+- Cataluña continues to be the region with the highest electricity generation in Spain in 2025, totalling 38,400 GWh, which represents 14.1% of the national total.
+It also remained second in emissions-free generation, which accounted for 77.5% of the Catalan energy mix.
+Renewable energy generation accounts for 18.1% of electricity generation in Cataluña.

-• In the Valencian Community, hydroelectric power generation increased by 26.1%, and solar photovoltaic by 3.0%, contributing to renewable energy generation making up 22.4% of the regional electricity generation in 2024.
-In 2024, 74.7% of the Valencian Community's electricity generation was emissions-free.
+- In the Comunidad Valenciana, hydroelectric power generation increased by 14.6%, contributing to renewable energy generation making up 20.2% of the regional electricity generation in 2025.
+In 2025, 68.8% of the Comunidad Valenciana 's electricity generation was emissions-free.

-• Extremadura was the second largest producer of electricity in the national electricity system in 2024, representing 11.9% of the total.
-Renewable sources in Extremadura produced 18.4% more in 2024 than the previous year, accounting for 51.2% of its electricity generation.
-This autonomous community remains a leader in emissions-free generation, with 99.9% of its electricity generation coming from CO2-free technologies in 2024.
+- In Extremadura, renewable energies generated 3.1% more in 2025 than in the previous year, accounting for 52.4% of the region’s electricity generation.
+This is the highest value recorded to date.
+This autonomous community remains a leader in emissions-free generation, with 99.9% of its electricity generation coming from CO2-free technologies in 2025.

 Map of generation by autonomous communities